lukemcdowell/musaic/README.md

-Web app to create a grid of your top albums
+Web app to create a mosaic of your favourite albums